uberlannunes/quarkus-grpc-vehicle-tracking/quarkus-grpc-vehicle-tracking-server/README.md

-# Quarkus Vehicle Tracker Server
+# Quarkus Vehicle Tracking Server

-This is a demo project for a Vehicle Tracker System built with Quarkus.
+This is a demo project for a Vehicle Tracking System built with Quarkus.
 The project is a gRPC server that showcases three gRPC services: `GetAllVehicles`, `GetVehicleById`, and `TrackVehicle`.

 ## Technology Stack